bkleinen/bkleinen.github.io/classes/ws2018/info2/labs/lab-12.md

 1. Implement initFromFile in [SimpleWordList](https://github.com/htw-imi-info2/ScrabbleCheater/blob/master/src/scrabble/data/SimpleWordList.java) that
 initializes the ScrabbleCheater from a given file.
 For now, simply store the words in a suitable Collection of the Java Collections Framework.
 2. Implement the getNormalized() and equals() methods in [Permutation](https://github.com/htw-imi-info2/ScrabbleCheater/blob/master/src/scrabble/util/Permutation.java).
-Two Permutations should be equal if one is a permutation of the other - regardless of the actual words they represent.
+Two Permutation instances should be equal if one is a permutation of the other - regardless of the actual words they represent.
 Having a look at the provided test cases and making them run might help with the implementation.
-3. To make the tests for Permutation work, also implement the methods that create Permutations in [PermutationUtilities](https://github.com/htw-imi-info2/ScrabbleCheater/blob/master/src/scrabble/util/PermutationUtilities.java)
+<s>3.
+To make the tests for Permutation work, also implement the methods that create Permutations in [PermutationUtilities](https://github.com/htw-imi-info2/ScrabbleCheater/blob/master/src/scrabble/util/PermutationUtilities.java)</s>
 4. now implement the validWordsUsingAllTiles() method in SimpleWordList that returns a Set of all the Words that are permutations of a given tile rack.
 That is, all words of the same length of the tile rack that can be build with it and that are in the word list,